Cold case: Woman in NZ arrested over toddler's death more than 30 years ago - NZ Herald

-A New Zealand woman is facing extradition after she and an Australian man were arrested for the murder of a toddler that took place more than 30 years ago.
+A woman in New Zealand is facing extradition after she and an Australian man were charged in relation to the "abhorrent" murder of a toddler more than 30 years ago.

-A 70-year-old New South Wales man and a 59-year-old woman who is now living in New Zealand have been arrested over the death of the two- year-old girl.
+A 70-year-old New South Wales man and a 59-year-old woman who is now living in New Zealand have been arrested over the death of the 2-year-old girl.

 The woman was arrested in Palmerston North yesterday and now faces being extradited to Australia.

-Inquiry head Detective Superintendent Danny Doherty had praised the efforts of detectives during the past two years.
+Inquiry head Detective Superintendent Danny Doherty praised the efforts of detectives during the past two years.

 "The level of violence allegedly used upon this child is abhorrent and left a father without his daughter or knowledge of her death for 34 years."